dezanche/Dual-loop_RF_probe/README.md

 Connections from the board to coaxial cables are made at the end opposite the loops through two side-launch connectors such SMA.
 The PCB design is provided in both [KiCAD](https://www.kicad.org/) and Gerber format.

+## Results and Future Work
+As designed, the isolation measured between the two ports approaches 30dB at frequencies above 350MHz, while at lower frequencies it degrades to 10dB.
+With some modifications after fabrication, the isolation can be adjusted to remain above 30dB throughout the 0-500MHz range.
+Future versions will incorporate features to optimize isolation.

 ## References
 [1]	W. A. Edelstein, G. H. Glover, C. J. Hardy, and R. W. Redington, “The Intrinsic Signal-to-Noise Ratio in NMR Imaging,” Magn Reson Med, vol. 3, no. 4, pp. 604–618, 1986, doi: 10.1002/mrm.1910030413.